calaldees/frameworks_and_languages_module/technical_report.md

 		const $item_list = document.querySelector(`[data-page="items"] ul`);
 		const new_item_element = () => document.querySelector(`[data-page="items"] li`).cloneNode(true);
 ```
-looking at the code in example_client we notice that the rendering is happening all over the place
-(Explain why this pattern is problematic - 40ish words 1 mark)
+Noticing here that rendering data is happening all over the place through a function making it difficult for programmers to assess and understand the code flow (wasted time), while client framework allow efficient templating to render data in one place, therefore there is no need for an addition function to perform rendering.

 Future Technology Suggestions